-PORTLAND — The Maine Supreme Judicial Court is hearing arguments on a national anti-gay-marriage group's efforts to keep its donor list confidential.
+PORTLAND — The Maine Supreme Judicial Court will hear arguments this week on a national anti-gay-marriage group’s efforts to keep its donor list confidential.

 The National Organization for Marriage is appealing a Superior Court judge’s decision refusing to vacate subpoenas issued by the Maine Ethics Commission demanding the names of NOM’s donors in a 2009 gay marriage referendum.